hphelion/documentation/commercial/GA1/CarrierGrade/carrier-grade-install-network.md

 </script>

-# HP Helion OpenStack&#174; Carrier Grade: Preparing the Network for Installation
+# HP Helion OpenStack&#174; Carrier Grade (Alpha): Preparing the Network for Installation

 Before installing HP Helion OpenStack Carrier Grade, you are responsible for preparing the network for all installations.